CruelSundew/Township-tale-string-tools/README.md

 here's their discord: https://discord.gg/ZrdccmdmkE

+## Township bot stuff

+you can find the python library for township tale at https://github.com/dly2424/py-tale.git and then if you need any of the others you can check out the others that the profile made

 ## My projects

 Im currently working on making a youtube video covering the topic of strings and/or a video about how to use poistring